outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - error types
           - problem/solution difference structures & difference types
           - problem types
-          - problem-solution connection function structures ('reduce', 'remove', 'connect')
+          - problem-solution connection function structures (which is the set of core interaction functions, including 'reduce', 'remove', 'connect')
         - efficiently measurable interface components of solution input structures with adjacent/efficient connections to solutions
           - type input structures (group, difference)
           - problem input structures (difference, imbalance, mismatch, misalignment, lack/excess - and solution structures like requirements to identify what is a problem)